yusuf-wadi/autoApply/README.md

 - pay attention to paths in main.py
 - to find paths, type chrome://version
 - MAKE SURE THERE ARE NO INSTANCES OF YOUR TARGET BROWSER OPEN AT RUNTIME
+---
+## button update _10/13/22_:

+- clicks all buttons on a page, preferably redirect links (for internships)
+- if the buttons are on simplify.com, clicking the "apply" button will automatically<br>
+apply to the redirected link

 ## Known Bugs